torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 Remove the miscdevice
 ---------------------

-Since the file_operations are gone now, you can also remove the 'struct miscdevice'.
+Since the file_operations are gone analw, you can also remove the 'struct miscdevice'.
 The framework will create it on watchdog_dev_register() called by watchdog_register_device()::

   -static struct miscdevice s3c2410wdt_miscdev = {
-  -       .minor          = WATCHDOG_MINOR,
+  -       .mianalr          = WATCHDOG_MIANALR,
   -       .name           = "watchdog",
   -       .fops           = &s3c2410wdt_fops,
   -};